wathmihasara/ASS_4_GRP-10/README.md

 This code is used to extract the top 10 k-mers that are represented in Deinococcus radiodurans compared to E. coli.

-# plot for Top 10 Overrepresented k-mers
+# Plot for Top 10 Overrepresented k-mers
 ```{r}
 ggplot(top_overrepresented, aes(x = reorder(kmer, ratio), y = ratio)) +
  geom_bar(stat = "identity", fill = "beige") +